Intelligent-Machines-Lab/3D_EKF_SLAM/README.md

-# 3D_EKF_SLAM
+# 3D EKF SLAM?

-Repository for the 3D SLAM algorithm from the work "Solving the Simultaneous Localization and 3D Mapping Problem in Mobile Robotics Using Multi-Level Parameterized Representations".
+Repository for my Master thesis "Solving the Simultaneous Localization and 3D Mapping Problem in Mobile Robotics Using Multi-Level Parameterized Representations".

-Not a clean version yet.